anteliaofficial/discography/README.md

 - Releases: `[YYYY.MM.DD] Title` — the date drives sorting; parsed in `parseAlbumName()`.
 - Tracks: `NN.
-Track Title.mp3` — the number drives ordering; the title (without number or extension) is the matching key used by videos and lyrics.
+Track Title.mp3` — the number drives ordering; the title (without number or extension) is the matching key used by videos and lyrics (and now also by catalog search).
 - Categories are auto-ordered via `CATEGORY_PRIORITY`: **Albums → Extended →
   Singles → Lives → Collabs → Specials**.
 Anything not in that list is pushed to the end; nothing breaks if a new category name shows up.